Blade Runner 2049

-No one can deny that Blade Runner 2049 is a beautiful film.
+No one can deny the beauty of Blade Runner 2049.
 Reviews unearth recurring phrases like “visual grandeur,” “hauntingly beautiful,” or “dazzling,” and with good cause.
 Yet within those same reviews, writers admit to the film’s flaws.
 It’s needlessly long at nearly three hours and fails to reach the same level of substance as its 1982 predecessor.

-For me, the cons vastly outweighed the pros.
-Cinematographer Roger Deakins’ stark, Tarkovsky-inspired visuals were nice—especially captured as stills—but they didn’t feel nearly as original or gripping as Jordan Cronenweth’s surreal, dreamlike sequences which still feel unique 35 years later.
-And while I adored the sound engineering and weighty, Hans Zimmer score, the film’s studied veneer simply couldn’t make up for entire afternoon lost on Villeneuve and team trying to tell us replicants are human, but never actually showing it.
+For me, the cons vastly outweigh the pros.
+Cinematographer Roger Deakins’ stark, Tarkovsky-inspired visuals are nice—especially captured as stills—but they don’t feel nearly as original or gripping as Jordan Cronenweth’s surreal, dreamlike sequences which still feel unique 35 years later.
+And while I adore the sound engineering and weighty, Hans Zimmer score, the film’s studied veneer simply doesn’t make up for entire afternoon lost on Villeneuve and team trying to tell us replicants are human, but never actually showing it.
 Oddly enough, Villeneuve’s 2016 Arrival succeeded in infusing its seven-limbed, faceless aliens with intelligence and empathy.
-Yet no amount of silent tears streaming down stoic faces make his humanoid replicants worth rooting for.
+Yet no amount of silent tears streaming down stoic faces make the same director’s humanoid replicants worth rooting for.

 “Three men manage to take up 95 percent of the emotional frame on screen, leaving little room for the women around them to have their own narratives.
 There’s manic pixie dream girlfriend Joi (Ana de Armas), whom K (Ryan Gosling) has literally purchased.
 K’s boss, Lt.
 Joshi (Robin Wright), berates him at work and then invites herself over, drinks his alcohol, and comes on to him.
 Mariette (Mackenzie Davis), the sex worker with a heart of gold, repeatedly comes to K’s aid (in every way you can imagine).
 Wallace (Jared Leto)’s servant Luv (Sylvia Hoeks) has the most tangible personality, yet she’s obsessed with pleasing Wallace.
 Even Rachael makes a cameo as a plot device for Deckard, embodying the final archetype—the martyred Madonna—of this Ultimate Sexist Megazord.
 Not one of these female characters voice an ambition or desire that does not pertain to their male counterparts.”